apache/logging-log4cxx/src/site/markdown/configuration-samples.md

 ### Properties Example 1 {#properties-example-1}

-This simple example writes messages to stdout.
+This simple example writes colored messages (a color per logging level) to stdout.
 If you want to send messages to stderr instead, change the 'Target' value to `System.err`.